Skip to content

 Valentinian I Taxation Gold Bar Exaqium weights R

 That event sent the empire into crisis and necessitated the most significant tax increase in Roman history up to that point in time.
 Valentinian saw himself forced to introduce the highest and most oppressive Roman taxes in history to pay for the disaster and the rising costs of the military efforts required during his time in reconstruction and defense.
 He was keenly aware of how bad this was and raised the taxes reluctantly.
 He then made an interesting, sincere effort to protect the poor.
-To share the financial burdens more justly, he made great efforts to ensure that the privileged few would no longer avoid paying their taxes.
-He also created the office of ‘Defender of the People,’ whose role was to assist the poor.
+To share the financial burdens more justly, he made great efforts to ensure the privileged few would no longer avoid paying their taxes.
+He also created the ‘Defender of the People office,’ whose role was to assist the poor.
 In every town, such a Defender was appointed, empowered to protect the interests of the poor from infringements by the privileged classes and to ensure the taxes did not bankrupt them.

 rome bar1